microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 Open the database that you created in the first module.

 Click New Query button to open a query editor window.
-Copy/Paste the below code and click Run button.
+Copy and Paste the below code and click Run button.
 > [!TIP]
 >
 > **Below code is used to create a database scoped credential with Azure OpenAI endpoint.**